A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 rotation

 It is used to control the rotation of the event.
-It is in radians, and the positive direction is counterclockwise.

 text